Harper breaks thumb in Phillies' 4-2 win over Padres – KION546

 Phillies starter Zach Eflin (3-5) pitched five effective innings, allowing four hits — including Jorge Alfaro’s two-run double in the fifth — while striking out three and walking two.
 Seranthony Dominguez got three outs for his second save of the season.

+Snell gave up four runs and six hits in 5 2/3 innings with four strikeouts and two walks.

-Philadelphia will now have to move forward for much — or perhaps the rest — of the season without its biggest bat and run producer.
+Philadelphia will now have to move forward for much — or perhaps the rest — of the season without its biggest bat and run producer in Harper.

+Harper, serving as the Phillies’ designated hitter, was replaced by Johan Camargo.

+Harper is hitting .318 with 15 home runs, 48 RBIs and a .984 OPS this season in 64 games despite a small tear in the UCL of his right elbow that has prevented him from playing the outfield since April 16.
+He has tried to avoid season-ending Tommy John surgery with a platelet-rich plasma injection and rest.

 “He is a guy who really isn’t replaceable on an individual basis, but we are going to have to be in a position that other people are going to have to step up,” Dombrowski said.
 “We will make a move to try and get someone here (Sunday).”